7k U.S. State Label Coin Series

 Did you know that parts of Arizona get nearly 300 days of sunshine per year?
 What's not to love about that?
 Home to the most unique ecosystem in the world, the Sonoran Desert, the Copper State has something for everyone... deserts, mountains, cactus, Tombstone, a hole in the ground big enough to see from space and so much more.
 She's a worthy addition to your coin collection.

-Utah State Label American Silver Eagle
+Utah State Label American Silver Eagle - SOLD OUT

 State 12 of 50